Wright Eclipse Gemini: Second generation (2008–2018)

 The second generation Wright Eclipse Gemini, called the Eclipse Gemini 2, was launched in 2008 on Volvo B9TL and B5LH chassis.
 The Eclipse Gemini 2 features front and rear ends facelifted to match the Eclipse 2 single-decker, as part of Wrightbus' new design philosophy.
 A low-roof version was introduced in 2012.

 After having been a significant customer for Wright Eclipse Geminis, outside London, the FirstGroup ordered comparatively fewer Wright Eclipse Gemini 2s on the Volvo B9TL chassis.
 First West Yorkshire took the largest delivery of Gemini 2s in the group, with 47 delivered to the operator in 2012 following their use in London on shuttle services for the 2012 Summer Olympics.
 Six were also delivered across two batches for First Berkshire's Green Line service 702 between 2011 and 2013, while First Eastern Counties took delivery of 15 Gemini 2s for services in Norwich in 2012.

-Lothian Buses were a continuing customer for the Gemini body on Volvo B9TL chassis, purchasing 145 Gemini 2s from 2009 to 2011.
+Lothian Buses was a continuing customer for the Gemini body on Volvo B9TL chassis, purchasing 145 Gemini 2s from 2009 to 2011.
 14 of these were delivered in 2010 for Lothian's Airlink services, specified with luggage racks, free WiFi, tables and a route-branded livery.

 East Yorkshire Motor Services took delivery of twenty Gemini 2s in two batches in 2009.
 Six more were delivered to the company in 2014, followed by three acquired from Volvo dealer stock in 2015.

 Delaine Buses took delivery of seven Wright Gemini 2s on Volvo B9TL chassis between 2011 and 2015, with Delaine's final example also being the last Volvo B9TL chassis and Wright Gemini 2 body built for the UK market.
 Dublin Bus purchased 160 during 2012 and 2013.

 The Volvo B5LH with Wright Eclipse Gemini 2 bodywork was popular with Arriva UK Bus, with 77 examples delivered to group subsidiaries between 2012 and 2013.
 44 were delivered to Arriva North West, 33 of which were for use in Merseyside and the remaining eleven delivered for use in Manchester, 12 were delivered to Arriva Yorkshire, eleven were delivered to Arriva Southern Counties and ten were delivered to Arriva North East.

 Elsewhere, operators of Volvo B5LHs with Wright Eclipse Gemini 2 bodywork include the Oxford Bus Company, who had nineteen low-roof examples delivered in 2013, and National Express West Midlands, who had eighteen in two batches delivered between 2011 and 2013.
 22 were delivered to First West Yorkshire in 2011 for use on the Leeds guided busway, while 14 were delivered to First Greater Manchester, where four were also purchased that year by Bullocks Coaches for use on shuttle services along Oxford Road to the University of Manchester.
 Smaller operators include Brighton & Hove, who had eleven delivered in 2012, Preston Bus, who had eight delivered in 2013, and Ensignbus, who had five delivered in 2012.